 - Weighted against students who have already received or who are likely to receive the Knower conference award support.

-The iSchool practicum entails coursework combined with a ten-week work experience comprised of professionally supervised duties that amount to a minimum of twelve hours per week.
+The Drexel College of Computing and Informatics practicum entails coursework combined with a ten-week work experience comprised of professionally supervised duties that amount to a minimum of twelve hours per week.
 Students receive credit equivalent to one course and may choose to extend their practicum for a second ten-week experience based on their interests and direct discussions with practicum hosts.
-During the first year of this Knower Fellowship pilot, only students in the Drexel iSchool practicum will be eligible for the stipend.

 This new effort of SLA Philadelphia’s Beverly Knower Fund extends its fifteen year history which has focused on helping students interested in special libraries attend the annual SLA conference.
-The SLA Philadelphia Chapter’s Knower Scholarship Committee has committed to awarding one stipend during each of Drexel’s four academic quarters for the school year 2012-13.
-Please consider sharing your special project descriptions with the Drexel iSchool students!
-See their guidelines for the details to include in your job posting and submit them prior to their academic terms that start in September, January, April, June.
+Please consider sharing your special project descriptions with the Drexel College of Computing and Informatics students!
+Check with for the details to include in your job posting and submit them prior to their academic terms that start in September, January, April, June.